decagondev/CSEU2-Graphs-gp/README.md

     - Heavy traffic vs. light traffic

 ## Adjacency List & Adjacency Matrix
-The two most common ways to represent graphs in code are adjacency lists and adjacency matrices, each with its own strengths and weaknesses.
+The two most common ways to represent graphs in code are *adjacency lists* and *adjacency matrices*, each with its own strengths and weaknesses.
 When deciding on a graph implementation, it's important to understand the type of data and operations you will be using.

 ![Different ways to represent a graph](img/representations.png)